 This tax guide helps owners and independent drivers of taxicabs (and limousines) understand how Washington’s retail sales tax, business and occupation (B&O) tax, and public utility tax apply to their activities.
-This guide covers the taxability of
+This guide covers the taxability of income from:

 Rent or lease of a taxicab